“A love story that transcends time and lives, woven via song and witty dialogue...be swept away by Chuen-Jiau’s captivating story.”

 Produced by wit incorporated

 As part of our commitment to environmental sustainability, we don’t print programs.
-Check back here before the show to find the full program.
+Instead, find everything you need to know right here!

 Lansy is an actor, writer, story-telling singer, and theatre-maker.
 She graduated from National Theatre Drama School in 2016 and Howard Fine Acting Studio’s Full Time Program in 2017.

 In 2018, she created the one-woman cabaret “How I Met My Dead Husband” and performed it at The Butterfly Club and again at Gasworks Arts Park as part of Melbourne Fringe Festival.
 The same year she performed in several productions including musicals “On My Way” (Western Arts Theatre) and “Fanciful Imaginings” (Musicworx), theatre production “Ophelia Thinks Harder” (Wit Incorporated) and short film “Origin”.
 She has worked with Two Door Pictures and Talk EZ for web-ads, and Flying Art Films for music video.

 In 2019, she co-produced and performed in “Westerly” at The Butterfly Club.

 Lansy has performed across Taiwan as a percussionist with Phonon Music.
 She also designed and created a mosaic mural for Goodstart Minifie Park Early Learning Centre.